wojciechpolak/glifestream/INSTALL.md

 you can run it again after pulling changes.
 It never overwrites an existing `.env`.

+On an empty database it also loads the starting data: six services for your own posts (SMS, Links, Blog, Music, Photos, Videos) and a welcome entry that shows what to try first.
+A database that already has a service is left as it is.
+For a stream without the welcome entry, so that your first own entry gets ID 1, run `./scripts/bootstrap --no-welcome`.

 To do the same by hand:

 1. Change into the project directory.